The rise of ‘sextortion’ on social media and how to protect youth

 • Instant messaging platforms and apps (WhatApp, Kik, Telegram, etc)

-Sextortion can occur offline, too.
-In fact, according to research from the Crimes Against Children Research Center at University of New Hampshire, approximately 60% of victims surveyed stated that offline blackmail was the origin of their sextortion.
+In fact, according to research from the Crimes Against Children Research Center at the University of New Hampshire, approximately 60% of victims surveyed stated that offline blackmail was the origin of their sextortion.
 In these cases, the victim may have known the individual who sexually exploited them.
-For example, a former partner may have threatened to share explicit content in an effort to manipulate and control their victim.
+For example, a former romantic partner may have threatened to share a nude photo to manipulate and control their victim.

 Offline extortionists may also be anonymous.
 They can extort their victims with false claims about images or information they have.
 For instance, someone with information about where a student lives can convince their victim that they have more power to expose them than they actually do.
 This creates a ripple effect of control and demand.